cython/cython/docs/external_C_code.rst

 ==================================

-Cython provides two methods for making C declarations from a Cython module available for use by external C code – public declarations and C API declarations.
+Cython provides two methods for making C declarations from a Cython module available for use by external C code---public declarations and C API declarations.

 .. note::